 ROVI operates in compliance with national and international ethical practices when conducting its activities.

 GOAL 16.2 GOAL 16.10.b

 Zero tolerance of any kind of bribery or corruption, rejecting any action that includes these practices, thanks to a number of control mechanisms (Crime Prevention Model, Code of Practice for the Pharmaceutical Industry, Audit Committee, Compliance Committee, Ethical Marketing Policy, etc.).
 Regular review and adaptation of the Group's corporate polices to keep them in line with regulatory requirements, best market practices and the values promoted by the Group through democratic and inclusive processes.
-Support of the Universal Declaration of Human Rights.
+Support of the Universal Declaration of m the Our ESG performance and contribution

+Human Rights.